benhoyt/benhoyt.github.com/writings/hash-table-in-c.md

 * Values can't be NULL.
 This makes the signature of `ht_get` slightly simpler, as you don't have to distinguish between a NULL value and one that hasn't been set at all.
 * The `ht_length` function isn't strictly necessary, as you can find the length by iterating the table.
 However, that's a bit of a pain (and slow), so it's useful to have `ht_length`.
 * There are various ways I could have done iteration.
 Using an explicit iterator type with a while loop seems simple and natural in C (see the example below).
 The value returned from `ht_iterator` is a value, not a pointer, both for efficiency and so the caller doesn't have to free anything.
 * There's no `ht_remove` to remove an item from the hash table.
-Removal is the one thing that's trickier with linear probing (due to the "holes" that are left), but I don't often need to remove items when using a hash table, so I've left it <del>out</del> as an exercise for the reader.
+Removal is the one thing that's trickier with linear probing (due to the "holes" that are left), but I don't often need to remove items when using hash tables, so I've left that <del>out</del> as an exercise for the reader.

 ### Demo program